apache/arrow/docs/source/python/data.rst

 Map arrays
 ~~~~~~~~~~

-MapArrays can be constructed from lists of lists of tuples (key-item pairs), but only if
+Map arrays can be constructed from lists of lists of tuples (key-item pairs), but only if
-the type is explicitly passed into :py:meth:`array`:
+the type is explicitly passed into :meth:`array`:

 .. ipython:: python